-Polymyalgia rheumatica (PMR) is an inflammatory disease.
+Polymyalgia rheumatica (PMR) is a disease that causes inflammation throughout the body.
 It results in muscle pain and stiffness.
-It is most common in the shoulders, arms, hips, and thighs.

 PMR is most common in people over 50 years of age.
 It is more common in women and people of European descent.